mghextreme/pipefy-uipath-activities/docs/createTableRecord.md

 The ID of the table in which the record should be added.

-You can find this info from the link when accessing it through the web.
+You can find this info from the API or from the link when accessing it through the web.

 ### &lt;In&gt; Title : string